fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Inca:**
     - The Quipu Tradition will no longer stack when slotted and unslotted on the same turn.
 - **Mexico:**
-    - Addressed a reported issue where using Mexico’s Great Person José María Morelos on a Commander could result in Units disappearing from the map.
+    - Addressed a reported issue where using Mexico's Great Person José María Morelos on a Commander could result in Units disappearing from the map.
 - **Prussia:**
     - Settlements now only use Prussian names.